 There are many reasons that these perforations occur, most of which are not caused by doctors.
 This can include diverticulitis, Crohn’s disease, tumors, ulcerative colitis, peptic ulcer disease, and other diseases.

 Sometimes though, a gastrointestinal perforation is caused during a medical procedure by a doctor or surgeon.
 When this happens, and it is not treated appropriately immediately, a person can experience major medical complications and even death.

-If you or a loved one need a Norristown bowel perforation or ruptured bowel attorney, call The Weitz Firm today.
+If you or a loved one need a Norristown bowel perforation or ruptured bowel attorney, call The Weitz Firm, LLC today.

 The GI tract is a closed system, running from your mouth to your bowels.
 This system is meant to be closed and if it is perforated then major medical problems can occur.
 The following can enter the body through a perforation:

 When this happens, your body runs the risk of developing a full body infection, known as sepsis.
 This is deadly and can leave someone disabled or kill them within a matter of hours.